 Synthetic mica simulates the composition and structure of natural mica and is produced by synthesis of various minerals under a controlled environment.
 There are primarily five raw materials which are used for the production of synthetic mica, namely silica, fused magnesia, alumina, potassium fluorosilicate and potassium carbonate.
-Synthetic mica has the characteristics of good transparency, high level of whiteness, high water resistance and is free of heavy metal content, which has increasingly been used in cosmetics application.
+Synthetic mica has the characteristics of good transparency, high level of whiteness, high level of water resistance and is free of heavy metal contents, which has increasingly been used in cosmetics application.
+As confirmed in the Frost & Sullivan Report, the number of synthetic mica powder suppliers in the industry in 2020 was around 150.
+Frost & Sullivan further confirms that around 50 suppliers in these 150 suppliers would manufacture synthetic mica powder for the purpose of production of pearlescent pigments products.
+As advised by Frost & Sullivan, it is an industry norm for manufacturers of synthetic mica-based pearlescent pigment products to source synthetic mica powder externally due to the high investment and technology entry barriers for the production of synthetic mica powder.

-We produce synthetic mica powder of different granule sizes (from 5 μm to 0.4 mm).
+We produce synthetic mica powder of different granule sizes (from 5 μ m to 0.4 mm).
 Synthetic mica powder can be used for the production of pearlescent pigment products and also as raw materials for the production of functional fillers, insulating materials, refractory materials and nickel-hydrogen batteries.
-Most of the synthetic mica powder produced by us are used for our own production of synthetic mica-based pearlescent pigment products, but we also sell synthetic mica powder to our customers for various downstream industrial applications.
-As the technological development in the production and application of synthetic mica continues to improve, it is expected that the use of synthetic mica will expand into more downstream applications and there would be a significant growth in synthetic mica-based pearlescent pigment industry in both the PRC and international markets.
+The synthetic mica powder produced by us are primarily used for our own production of synthetic mica-based pearlescent pigment products, but we also sell synthetic mica powder to our customers for various downstream industrial applications.
+As the technological development in the production and application of synthetic mica continues to improve, it is expected that the use of synthetic mica will expand into more downstream applications and there would be a significant growth in synthetic mica-based pearlescent pigment pigment industry in both the PRC and international markets.